SWA Partner Exchange Forum on "It can’t be normal: inequalities in water, sanitation and hygiene service levels, the COVID-19 response and the future"

 All this is resource intensive and has limited durability, but most importantly, it does little for the coping capacity of people with no services, or shared services or who face difficulty using these services.
 If we are serious about reducing gaps, we need to prioritize household level access much more - in compliance with the SDGs - stop taking limited services as the norm, and seriously invest in high quality well-managed communal facilities where there is no other option.

-The panel was moderated by Vida Duti, Country Director, IRC Ghana, and had an opening presentation by by Antoinette Kome, Global Sector Coordinator for WASH, SNV.
+Opening presentation by Antoinette Kome, Global Sector Coordinator for WASH, SNV.

 - Mr. G. Mathi Vathanan, Principle Secretary, Department of Housing and Urban Development, Government of Odisha, India